• Newsroom

 As part of a project for a pharmaceutical manufacturer and its contract manufacturer, we demonstrated our expertise in the implementation of quality assurance agreements (QAA).
 The aim of the project was to optimize the quality assurance processes and ensure compliance with the current GMP guidelines.

-Close coordination with the client’s internal departments and external contractual partners was a key success factor.
+Close coordination with the customer’s internal departments and external contractual partners was a key success factor.
 Thanks to targeted project management and precise negotiating skills, time-critical contracts were concluded on schedule.
 We also optimized relevant processes, revised SOPs and templates, thereby achieving significant efficiency gains.

 Our expertise in supplier management and supplier qualification was crucial to the success of the project.
 In addition, we ensured sustainable implementation and compliance with regulatory requirements through targeted induction and training of the teams.